RCRA Hazardous Waste Generator Training (4 Hour)

 Students will have to go through all interactive modules in order to unlock the final exam at the end of the course.
 You will need a computer or iPad with Internet access and an email account.
-No text is required; all course materials are available online.
-The course will take approximately 4 hours to complete but you can come and go as you need.
+No text is required — all course materials are available online.
+The course will take approximately four hours to complete, but you can come and go as you need.

 The course is designed to be self-paced.
 You will have 30 days to complete it and can come and go as you need.
 After one month, you will need to re-enroll.
-Upon successful completion of the course you will receive a pdf certificate right away.
+You will get a PDF certification as soon as you complete this course.

 Accreditation, Certification and CEUs

-When you complete this course, you will receive a RCRA hazardous waste generator certification which you can present as documentation of training.
-You may also receive 0.4 Continuing Education Units (CEUs) or four contact hours.
+After completing this online course, you will obtain an RCRA hazardous waste generator certification.
+You can present this as documentation of training.
+You may also acquire 0.4 Continuing Education Units (CEUs) or four contact hours.